 If a discipline specific minor is not appropriate, but a minor is still desired, an interdisciplinary minor can be chosen as an alternative.
 An interdisciplinary minor consists of 12 hrs of coursework taken from one or more departments outside BAE.
 These 12 hrs may be double counted with the 6 hrs of math/statistics required of all MS programs.
 An interdisciplinary minor requires that one of the advisory committee member come from one of the departments offering the coursework in the minor.

 Option B Master’s

-Starting in the fall of 2006, the MBAE became an option B master’s program.
+The MBAE is an option B master’s program.
 Advisory committees, minors, and final exams are not allowed.
 Students must complete at least 30 semester hours of graduate credit, at least 20 semester hours of which must at the 500-600 level.
 Up to 3 hours of Special Topics (BAE 610) or Special Problems (BAE 620) will be allowed, but research hours (BAE 693 or BAE 695) will not be allowed.
 Plans of Work that include more than 6 hrs of S/U coursework must be approved by the BAE Graduate Studies Committee.
 Additional requirements outlined by the Graduate School may come into play

 All MBAE programs must include a minimum of 3 hours of mathematics, statistics, and/or biomathematics at the 400-level or higher.
 Moreover, each MBAE program must show 15 hours of 400-level (or greater) engineering courses, either on the undergraduate transcript or the Plan of Work.
 These courses must have engineering content and must be taught from an engineering perspective.
 At least 60% of the hours shown on the Plan of Work must be BAE courses.